Momentum-Free/sledgehammer-bot-docs/docs/commands/avatarban.md

     type: User

-    description: User to get the avatar from.
+    description: User to get the avatar from

 **reason\***

     type: String

-    description: Reason to ban the users for.
+    description: Reason to ban the users for

 **global**

     type: Boolean

-    description: Global ban the users?
+    description: Global ban the users

     default: False